jWA86/fastIterationMap/README.md

 # fastIterationMap
-A typescript implementation of a ES6 Map with Array like performance for iteration and O(1) for lookup.
+A typescript implementation of a ES6 Map with Array like performance for iteration and O(1) for lookup but O(2n for deletion).

+It uses an ES6 Map for storing keys and corresponding index of elements the array that is use for iteration.

 ```javascript
 interface IFastIterationMap<K, V> {